Pharmacovigilance Study of Side Effects Associated with Levonorgestrel-Ethinyl Estradiol and Depot Medroxyprogesterone Acetate

 TLDR COCs often cause nausea, vomiting, and hair loss, while Depo-Provera is linked to weight gain.

-This study analyzed the side effects of contraceptives Levonorgestrol & Ethinyl estradiol (COCs) and Depotmedroxy progesterone acetate (Depo-Provera) in 1149 women in Pakistan.
-It found that COCs were more likely to cause nausea, vomiting, and hair loss, with vomiting being more prevalent in younger women (19-35 years) and within the first year of use.
-Hair loss was more associated with older women (36-50 years), though not significantly linked to age or duration.
-Depo-Provera was more associated with weight gain, particularly in younger women and with longer use (1-2 years).
+The study investigated the side effects associated with Levonorgestrol-Ethinyl estradiol (COCs) and Depotmedroxy progesterone acetate (Depo-Provera) in 1,149 women using these contraceptives in Pakistan.
+The participants were divided into two groups: those receiving COCs (n=365) and those receiving Depo-Provera (n=431).
+The study found that women using COCs were more likely to experience nausea, vomiting, and hair loss, with vomiting being more prevalent in younger women (19-35 years) and within the first year of use.
+Hair loss was more associated with older women (36-50 years), although its relation to age and duration was not statistically significant.
+In contrast, weight gain was more commonly observed in women using Depo-Provera, particularly in younger women and those using it for 1-2 years.
+The study highlights the need for monitoring and managing these side effects to improve compliance with contraceptive use.

 Discuss this study in the Community →